-Another important Roman find is a gravestone with a Greek inscription, that is presently housed in the Israel Museum in Jerusalem.
+Another important Roman find was a gravestone with a Greek inscription.
 It has a rectangular frame, surmounted by a pediment with acroteria at the corners and a rosette inside the tympanum.
-It can be translated as follows: “Here lies Zoila, thirty years of age, who loved her husband.
+The inscription can be translated as follows: “Here lies Zoila, thirty years of age, who loved her husband.
 (Died in the year) 233, 26 of Apellaios.
 Courage” (Fig. 8).
-As previously mentioned, Flavius Josephus mentions Apollonia as one of the cities inhabited anew by the order of Gabinius, and the year 233 apparently refers to the Gabinian era which started in the year 57 BCE, indicating that 176 CE is the probable date of this inscription.
+As noted previously, Flavius Josephus mentions Apollonia as one of the cities inhabited anew at the order of Gabinius, and the year 233 apparently refers to the Gabinian era, which began in 57 BCE, indicating 176 CE as the probable date of this inscription.

-The inscription was formulated in dactylic-hexameter verse and has a clear poetic character.
+The inscription is in dactylic-hexameter verse and of a clear poetic character.
 Its metaphoric language was meant to make a declaration – ostensibly by the church itself – that it was built by one Marinos who was well acquainted with Classical Greek culture.
-Moreover, the words “ambrosia” and “nectar” point to a tradition reminiscent of the highest achievement of Greek literature, that is, the Homeric epic.
-However, the inscription also emphasizes, in a very clear manner, the superiority of the Christian Church over the Classical tradition, which resulted from the Church’s ruling wisdom, pure nature, and mystic spirituality.
+Moreover, the words “ambrosia” and “nectar” point to a tradition reminiscent of the highest achievement of Greek literature: the Homeric epic.
+However, the inscription also very clearly emphasizes the superiority of the Christian Church over the Classical tradition, due to the Church’s ruling wisdom, pure nature, and mystic spirituality.
 The decorative pattern of the compound and its inscription indicate a 5th-6th century CE date.
-This church may have served as the seat of the bishops of Sozousa, that is, Byzantine Apollonia.
-Other architectural remains attributed to the Byzantine period are confined primarily to a series of industrial installations such as water cisterns, wine- and oil-presses, primary glass kilns, and others of unclear function.
-The primary glass kilns, or furnaces, deserve special attention due to the rarity of these finds.
-Two glass furnaces were reported to have been excavated as early as 1950 by Kahane, but were attributed an Early Islamic date, another glass furnace was discovered during the 2002 season in Area N (Fig. 10), and an additional furnace was discovered during the 2006 season in Area O, but this may already has been noted by Kahane in 1950.
-It immediately became apparent that this furnace is an isolated ashlar-built structure consisting of two parts: a melting chamber (of about 5.0 m x 3.8 m); and a firing area (of about 3.8 m x 1.6 m) with two conical-shaped firing chambers that opened onto the melting chamber.
-A large glass slab (about 4.45 x 2.95 m) was found on the melting chamber floor, which was separated from the firing area by a segmented stone wall.
-Extracting the slab required the roof of the installation to be dismantled after the glass had solidified and cooled.
-This was done by hammering and removing chunks of various sizes, as can be seen by the dents created on the preserved remains.
+This church may have served as the seat of the Bishops of Sozousa (Byzantine Apollonia).
+Other architectural remains attributed to the Byzantine period primarily comprise a series of industrial installations, such as water cisterns, wine- and oil-presses, primary glass kilns, and other remains of unclear function.
+The primary glass kilns, or furnaces, deserve special attention due to the rarity of such finds.
+Two glass furnaces were reported to have been excavated as early as 1950 by Kahane, and were attributed an Early Islamic date; another glass furnace was discovered during the 2002 season in Area N (Fig. 10); and the remains of additional furnaces were discovered in Area O during the 2009 season and in Area N1 in 2017.
+The Area N furnace is an isolated ashlar-built structure consisting in two parts: a melting chamber (ca. 5.0 m x 3.8 m); and a firing area (ca. 3.8 m x 1.6 m), with two conical-shaped firing chambers that opened onto the melting chamber.
+A large glass slab (ca. 4.45 x 2.95 m) was found on the melting chamber floor, which was separated from the firing area by a segmented stone wall.
+Extracting the slab would have required the roof of the installation to be dismantled after the glass had solidified and cooled.
+This would have been done by hammering and removing chunks of various sizes, as reflected in the dents created on the preserved remains.
 The entire installation was overlain with fired mud-bricks.
-The high-quality raw glass that was extracted was transparent-blue and greenish-blue with a few bubbles.
-However, the glass from the preserved northwestern and southeastern corners of the melting chamber was yellowish-green and yellowish-brown, resulting from the amount of oxygen it absorbed (a high oxygen level leaves a bluish-greenish tinge and a low oxygen level renders a yellowish tinge).
+The high-quality raw glass that was extracted was transparent-blue and greenish-blue with a few bubbles; whereas the glass from the preserved northwestern and southeastern corners of the melting chamber was yellowish-green and yellowish-brown, resulting from the lower amount of oxygen it had absorbed (a high oxygen level leaves a bluish-greenish tinge and a low oxygen level leaves a yellowish tinge).
 Numerous chunks of raw glass were discovered during the excavations.
-We may assume that chunks of insufficient weight or size for trade were discarded; they were probably removed from the slab while it was being extracted.
+We may assume that chunks of insufficient weight or size for trade were discarded and were probably removed from the slab during its extraction.
 We also found under the glass furnace a few pottery body fragments from a well-known type of Palestinian bag-shaped jar of Late Byzantine date.
-The firing chambers in the glass furnace from Apollonia-Arsuf were located on the west, and the melting chamber was on the east.
-The two firing chambers facing west were open to sea winds, thus facilitating the airflow that otherwise would have required the use of bellows.
+The firing chambers in the glass furnace from Apollonia-Arsuf were located on the west side of the installation and the melting chamber on the east.
+The two firing chambers facing west were open to the sea winds, thus facilitating the airflow that otherwise would have required the use of bellows.
 The roof of the melting chamber was probably vaulted, with a few openings (or chimneys) to provide better air circulation.
-In the Late Byzantine period, the “crater” stretching between Areas E and M was one of the main dumps of the town of Sozousa.
-Some 10 tons of Late Byzantine pottery was retrieved in the excavations of Area E and an additional 13 tons was sorted from Area M in the 2006 season alone!
-The pottery, glass, metal, and stone vessels and objects reflect the inhabitants’ daily ware.
-There are also several burials of the Byzantine period in the immediate environs of the site, notable among them are built cist tombs that were found undisturbed alongside with a damaged mausoleum.
+In the Late Byzantine period the “crater” stretching between Areas E and M was one of the main waste dumps inside the town of Sozousa.
+Some 10 tons of Late Byzantine pottery were retrieved in the excavations of Area E and an additional 13 tons were sorted from Area M in the 2006 season alone!
+The pottery, glass, metal, and stone vessels and objects reflect the inhabitants’ daily use of such items.
+There are also several graves belonging to the Byzantine period in the immediate environs of the site, notable among which are the built cist tombs, which were found undisturbed alongside a damaged mausoleum.

 Fig. 10 – Glass furnace (top) and chunks of raw glass (bottom) (Area N)

-- A fragment of a marble relief showing the lower part of two horse legs.
-This iconographic document, albeit fragmentary, is of great importance because it is directly related to the contentious issue of when and where the common use of horseshoes began.
+A fragment of a marble relief showing the lower part of two of a horse’s legs.
+This iconographic document, albeit fragmentary, is of great importance in being directly related to the contentious issue of when and where the common use of horseshoes began.

-- A wide limestone lintel of a tomb which bears a Greek inscription that reads “One is the living God.
+A wide limestone lintel of a tomb bearing a Greek inscription that reads “One is the living God.
 Babas (son) of Maximus, grandson of Kosmas, made the burial monument for Marcellina Justina.”

 The historical documentation of Early Islamic Arsuf is supported by several archaeological finds.
-Long stretches of the town wall were uncovered in the southern and western parts of the site (Areas E and H) and the earliest finds unearthed in the inner adjoining rooms date to the reign of the Ummayyad Caliph ‘Abd el-Malik (685-705 CE).
-The initial phase of a market street, of which a section of some 65 m have been uncovered, was exposed in the eastern part of the site (Areas B and C) (Fig. 11).
+Long stretches of the town wall were uncovered in the southern and western parts of the site (Areas E and H) and the earliest finds unearthed in the inner rooms adjoining the walls on the interior date to the reign of the Ummayyad Caliph ‘Abd el-Malik (685-705 CE).
+The initial phase of a market street, of which a section of ca. 65 m has been uncovered, was exposed in the eastern part of the site (Areas B and C) (Fig. 11).

 Fig. 11 – Early Islamic market (Areas B and C), plan (on left), artistic reconstruction (on right)

-Various buildings flanking both sides of the street and serving as shops and food-stalls date to the same period.
-These finds indicate that Early Islamic Arsuf became a fortified town, with a large part of it having been rebuilt according to a comprehensive urban plan already at this early stage.
+Various buildings flanking both sides of the street, and which had served as shops and food-stalls, date to the same period.
+These finds indicate that Early Islamic Arsuf became a fortified town, with a large part of it having been rebuilt already at this early stage according to a comprehensive urban plan.

-Excavations in the Crusader town-gate (Area J) revealed two construction phases of the town-gate, both from the Crusader period (Fig. 12).
+Excavation of the Crusader town-gate (Area J) revealed two construction phases, both from the Crusader period (Fig. 12).

 Fig. 12 – Crusader town-gate (Area J), photo (on left), plan (on right)

-Large-scale excavations were conducted in the Crusader castle (Area F), exposing practically all the components of the castle’s latest phase (Fig. 13).
-These include the following elements described from the inside outward: (1) a central irregular courtyard surrounded by broad halls; (2) the main pentagonal fortification complex, including a gate protected by two semicircular towers with an additional semicircular tower on each side in the east, and a donjon and two square corner towers in the west; (3) an external fortification with a contour corresponding largely to that of the main fortification but at a lower elevation and with a wider opening ; (4) a broad, deep moat bounded by an outer retaining wall; (5) a system of vaulted halls and retaining walls along the cliff at the western facade of the fortress, which largely collapsed falling to the base of the ridge; and, finally (6) a port facility, of which the foundations of the northern and southern breakwaters have been preserved.
-A particularly unique find published by the Italian scholar S. Paoli in 1733 is the official seal of Balian of Ibelin’s short lordship (1258-1261 CE) found in Malta.
+Large-scale excavations were conducted in the Crusader castle (Area F), exposing almost all the components of the castle’s latest phase (Fig. 13).
+These include the following elements, described from the center outwards: (1) a central irregular courtyard surrounded by broad halls; (2) the main pentagonal fortification complex, including a gate protected by two semicircular towers with an additional semicircular tower on each side in the east, and a donjon and two square corner towers in the west; (3) an external fortification with a contour corresponding largely to that of the main fortification but at a lower elevation and with a wider opening; (4) a broad, deep moat bounded by an outer retaining wall; (5) a system of vaulted halls and retaining walls along the cliff on the western facade of the fortress, which had largely collapsed to the base of the ridge; and finally, (6) a port facility, of which the foundations of the northern and southern breakwaters have been preserved.

 Fig. 13 – Crusader castle (Area F), photo (on left), plan (on right)